yPlanter

 • Direct sow: beans (after soil reaches 60°F), more lettuce and greens

-• Start squash and cucumber seeds indoors
+• Start squash and cucumber seeds indoors for May transplanting

 ☀️ May

-• After last frost (~May 10): transplant tomatoes, peppers, squash, basil
+• After last frost (~May 10): transplant tomatoes, peppers, squash, basil outdoors

-• Mulch everything to conserve moisture
+• Mulch everything 2–3 inches deep to conserve moisture for summer

-• Set up drip irrigation if possible
+• Set up drip irrigation if possible—you’ll need it Jul–Sep

-• Harden off seedlings before transplanting
+• Harden off all remaining seedlings before transplanting

 🌻 June

-• Succession plant: lettuce, beans, beets
+• Succession plant: lettuce, beans, beets every 2–3 weeks

-• Harvest: peas, lettuce, radishes, strawberries
+• Harvest: peas, lettuce, radishes, strawberries, herbs

-• Side-dress tomatoes with compost or fish emulsion
+• Side-dress tomatoes with compost or fish emulsion every 2 weeks

-• Stake/cage tomatoes before they flop
+• Stake and cage tomatoes before they flop—use sturdy supports

 🍅 July

-• Water consistently—Seattle's dry summers surprise newcomers!
+• Water consistently 1–2 inches/week—Seattle’s dry summers surprise newcomers!

-• Harvest garlic when lower leaves brown
+• Harvest garlic when lower 3–4 leaves brown—cure in shade for 2–4 weeks

 🌾 August

-• Plant fall lettuce in succession
+• Plant fall lettuce in succession every 2 weeks through mid-month

-• Start saving seeds from best performers
+• Start saving seeds from best-performing heirloom varieties

 🍂 September

-• Transplant fall starts: overwintering broccoli, cauliflower
+• Transplant fall starts: overwintering broccoli, cauliflower, Brussels sprouts

 🎃 October

-• Plant garlic cloves (top priority for PNW fall gardening!)
+• Plant garlic cloves pointy-end up, 2″ deep, 6″ apart (top fall priority!)

-• Plant spring-blooming bulbs (tulips, daffodils, crocus)
+• Plant spring-blooming bulbs: tulips, daffodils, crocus, alliums, hyacinths

-• Mulch overwintering crops heavily
+• Mulch overwintering crops and perennials heavily with 3–4 inches of leaves or straw

 🍃 November